About Me

 The chilly mountain air nudged us into town early.
 We found comfort in bowls of steamy chicken porridge and crispy fried charkoi from a small Muslim stall - simple, hearty food that warmed our hands and spirits.

-As we ate, the morning brightened with a parade of cheerful kindergarten children, dressed colourfully and carrying posters of the late Queen Mother of Thailand.
+As we ate, the morning brightened with a parade of cheerful school/kindergarten children, dressed colourfully and carrying posters of the late Queen Mother of Thailand.
 Their joyful chatter drifted through the street, a charming glimpse into local life.

 After breakfast, we wandered toward the Pai River.
 The bamboo bridge creaked softly beneath us as we crossed, pausing to take a few pictures of the quiet flowing water and the gentle countryside that surrounded it.
 It was a moment that felt suspended in time.